Betty Oyella Bigombe: Career

 Following the February 2004 Barlonyo massacre, Bigombe took a leave of absence from the World Bank and flew to Uganda to attempt to restart the peace process.
 From March 2004 to 2005, Bigombe was the chief mediator in a new peace initiative with the Lord's Resistance Army, personally financing much of the logistics of bringing Ugandan government ministers and rebel leaders together.
 The last meeting on 20 April 2005, fell through.
 However, the failure of the Bigombe mediation is seen as laying the groundwork for the 2006–2007 Juba talks, which were mediated by the government of South Sudan.
 Those talks collapsed at the last minute when Joseph Kony refused to sign the peace agreement.

 In 2006, she returned to the United States and served as a Senior Fellow at the US Institute of Peace in Washington, D.C.
 Later, she was appointed a Distinguished African Scholar at the Woodrow Wilson International Center for Scholars, also in Washington, D.C.
 In 2007, she received the Peacemakers in Action Award from the Tanenbaum Center for Interreligious Understanding.

 She was appointed the chairman of the National Information and Technology Authority in Uganda (NITAU) in 2009.
 In May 2011, she was appointed by President Yoweri Museveni as State Minister for Water Resources, a position that she held until June 2014, when she resigned to take up her assignment at the World Bank.
+In 2021, she was appointed as Uganda's Ambassador to Malaysia.
+Additionally, she is a member of the Women Mediators across the Commonwealth, a network comprising women with a keen interest and expertise in mediation.
+On 29 January 2024, during Makerere University's 74th Graduation Ceremony, she was awarded a Honorary Doctor of Laws Degree, Honoris Causa of Makerere University.